talhavawda/student-lab-sectioning/README.md

 Running the project: In Command Prompt, change to the directory of the Main.py script and run Main.py using the following command: 'python Main.py'

-If want to run the project in an IDE, open it in IntelliJ, add a Python interpreter to the project (if one is not already specified) and create a build configuration for the Main.py file and set the working directory to the ifs-solver root folder (instead of the sub-folder containing Main.py).
+If want to run the project in an IDE, open it in IntelliJ, add a Python interpreter to the project (if one is not already specified) and create a build configuration for the Main.py file.
 - How to run Python in IntelliJ (adding a Python interpreter):
     - Links
         - https://www.jetbrains.com/help/idea/configuring-local-python-interpreters.html